auth-global/self-documenting-cryptography/design-documents/g3p.md

     fn-name = "phkdf-pass-v0 compact\x00" || domain-tag
   ).read(bytes = 32)

-// we can modify roles and recompute the result from here secretKey = PHKDF-STREAM-HMAC-SHA256 (
+secretKey = PHKDF-STREAM-HMAC-SHA256 (
     key = seguid,
     msgs = [ "phkdf-pass-v0 combine" || secretSeed ]